-Daniel stood up with what pictures he had.
+Daniel stood up with what pictures that he had gathered.

 “Thank you for staying to help, but I don't want to be late for class.”
-The brunette walked to a trash can, dumping the photos in it before going to class, leaving Joe to clean up the rest.
+The brunette walked to a trash can and dumped the photos before walking off, leaving Joe to clean up the rest.

-The day to lunch was peaceful.
-Apart from the fact that Mr. Grey had pestered him all second hour about the locker incident.
-After telling him that he was fine, and that he didn't know or care who had messed with his locker, Mr. Grey let him go on with his day.
+The day to lunch was peaceful, apart from the fact that Mr. Grey had pestered Daniel all second hour about the locker incident.
+After telling him that he was fine, and that he didn't know or care about who had messed with his locker, Mr. Grey let him go on with his day.

-Laura met Daniel at the lunch table, with a plate of spaghetti.
+Laura met him at the lunch table, with a plate of spaghetti.